bea8119/Software-engineering-2022-Warehouse/DesignDocument.md

 <discuss architectural styles used, if any>

-A potential high level pattern, suitable to the EZWh system is that of a an abstract machine architectural style for building the EZWh system, dividing the code in two main packages:
+A potential high level pattern that could be suitable to the EZWh system is that of a an abstract machine architectural style for building the EZWh system, dividing the code in two main packages:

 * data: is the package containing a set of classes that represents the underlying data structure to be used in EZWh